Table of Contents

 - 6. Provision of the platform

-- 7. Termination and blocking of a registered user und deletion of content on the platform
+- 7. Termination and blocking of a registered user and deletion of content

 - 8. Liability

 - 9. Donation process and role of betterplace.org

 - 10. Data transfer and liability for misuse of data

 - 14. Governing law and place of jurisdiction

 The Internet platform betterplace.org (“platform”) is operated by gut.org gemeinnützige AG (gut.org gAG, Schlesische Strasse 26, D-10997 Berlin). gut.org gAG is a social enterprise and a sponsorship corporation that is recognized for tax purposes.
 Our current articles of association and the current exemption notice are available in our Transparency Area.
 All funds are used exclusively for non-profit, charitable and church purposes in accordance with the organization’s articles of association, as defined by the German Tax Code (AO).